 Students are identified for the Duncanville Independent School District Gifted and Talented Education (GATE) Program through a four-stage process:

-In order to qualify for GATE, student nominees are required to demonstrate above-average performance in at least FOUR of the following SIX areas:
+In order to qualify for GATE, student nominees are required to demonstrate above-average performance in at least Three of the following Five areas:

 - Verbal Ability

 - Nonverbal Ability

 - Academic performance (Mathematics and English Language Arts)